Richard-lab-scientist/E-commerce-Analysis/README.md

 ###  Project Overview

 A retail company operating across multiple regions and product categories, has no structured view of where profit margin is being generated or diminished at a granular level.
-This analysis identifies which region-and-category combinations are skewing overall profitability, investigates how the discounting compresses margin, and produces a prioritised set of recommendations that can improve margin performance across the business.
+This analysis identifies which region-and-category combinations are skewing overall profitability, investigates how the discountinf affects profit margin, and produces actionable steps hat can improve margin performance across the business.

 ### Tools Used